jannikmi/timezonefinder/README.rst

 also see the `pytz Doc <http://pytz.sourceforge.net/>`__.

-**Using the conversion tool:**
+**Using the binary parsing tool:**

+Included with this package comes a ``file_converter.py`` which purpose it is to parse the newest tz_world data (in .json) into the needed binary file.
-Make sure you installed the GDAL framework (that`s for converting .shp shapefiles into .json) Change to the directory of the timezonefinder package (location of ``file_converter.py``) in your terminal and then:
+Make sure you installed the GDAL framework (that's for converting .shp shapefiles into .json) Change to the directory of the timezonefinder package (location of ``file_converter.py``) in your terminal and then:

 ::